-Imaging of hernias-s: Most hernias are diagnosed clinically with imaging recommended for the diagnosis of occult hernias or in the evaluation of hernia complications, such as bowel obstruction or strangulation.
-To detect occult hernias, ultrasound is a first-first-line study with a sensitivity of 86% and specificity of 77%, compared to 80% sensitivity and 65% specificity for CT (Robinson, 2013).
-According to Miller et al, "Magnetic resonance imaging is generally not considered a first- or even second-line evaluation modality for hernias..."
+Imaging of hernias - Most hernias are diagnosed clinically with imaging recommended for the diagnosis of occult hernias or in the evaluation of hernia complications, such as bowel obstruction or strangulation.
+To detect occult hernias, ultrasound is a first-line study with a sensitivity of 86% and specificity of 77%, compared to 80% sensitivity and 65% specificity for CT (Robinson, 2013).
+According to Miller et al, "Magnetic resonance imaging is generally not considered a first- or even second-line evaluation modality for hernias...
 (Miller, 2014).
 Both MRI and US can be valuable for diagnosing pathology in athletes with groin pain when a sports hernia is suspected.
-Pain usually occurs with exertion with tenderness over the pubic symphysis or tubercle and exquisite tenderness on direct palpation of the superficial inguinal ring (positive direct stress test).This term initially denoted a posterior inguinal wall deficiency due to disruption of fascia and/or muscle but more recently given the label "core injury" to also include adductor tendon tears, injury to the aponeurosis of the rectus abdominus and adductor longus tendons, and osteitis pubis (Lee, 2017).
+Pain usually occurs with exertion with tenderness over the pubic symphysis or tubercle and exquisite tenderness on direct palpation of the superficial inguinal ring (positive direct stress test).
+This term initially denoted a posterior inguinal wall deficiency due to disruption of fascia and/or muscle but more recently given the label "core injury" to also include adductor tendon tears, injury to the aponeurosis of the rectus abdominus and adductor longus tendons, and osteitis pubis (Lee, 2017).
+Description of the superficial inguinal ring to the aponeurosis of the rectus abdominus and adductor longus tendons, and osteitis pubis (Lee, 2017).

-Elevated CA-125 and pelvic imaging- There is no evidence that isolated levels of CA-125 with no other clinical or radiologic evidence of pathology is sensitive or specific and should not be performed as an isolated test as it can lead to unnecessary studies and anxiety.
+Elevated CA-125 and pelvic imaging-There is no evidence that isolated levels of CA-125 with no other clinical or radiologic evidence of pathology is sensitive or specific and should not be performed as an isolated test as it can lead to unnecessary studies and anxiety.
 It is elevated in most cases of epithelial ovarian cancer and is used in monitoring response to treatment as an adjunct to pelvic US.
-CA-CA-125 has been shown to be increased in many conditions such aswith fibroids, adenomyosis, pancreatic cancer, endometriosis, tuberculosis, and interstitial lung disease, etc. MRI is not indicated as a first-first-line test (Tahmasebi, 2018).
+CA-125 has been shown to be increased in many conditions such as fibroids, adenomyosis, pancreatic cancer, endometriosis, tuberculosis, and interstitial lung disease.
+MRI is not indicated as a first-line test (Tahmasebi, 2018).
+65